publishpress/PublishPress-Multiple-Plugins-Checker/README.md

 Please note that the Pro plugin checks two constants: its own constant, and the one defined in the free plugin.
 This way the Pro won't run if the free is already running as a stand alone plugin.

+#### Functions

+Before defining functions on the global escope always add it inside a conditional using `function_exists`.
+If they are defined on a speicifc `includes.php` file for example, you can use only one conditional before including it, instead of adding the conditional to every function.

+#### Classes

+Before declaring classes, follow the same approach on the previous topic, but using `class_exists`.

 ### Adding the admin notices library

 This library do not use composer's autoloader because it needs to be loaded before everything else in the plugins.
 But